Shahla Rahimi Reynolds Public Artworks

 This is a bronze piece with a blue patina.
 (6"H X 14" W X 4" D)

-This piece a combination of Colorado and Oklahoma Alabaster.
+This piece is a combination of Colorado and Oklahoma Alabaster.
 (10"H X 18" W X 8" D)

 This is a Colorado alabaster.
 (21" H X 8" W X 8"D)